Decatek/diamondSquare/README.md

 haxelib git kha https://github.com/KTXSoftware/Kha.git
 ```

+Then, in my .bashrc (or .zshrc) I added an alias where `alias kha="node /$KHA_PATH/make $@"`, after setting the environment variable `$KHA_PATH`.

+Alternatively, you can set up a script in the root of the project, pointing at your kha library.

+Running `kha [target]` (e.g. `kha html5`) will create the project files for that target, in case of native targets (linux/windows/osx) you can additionally provide `--compile` to compile the project or `--run` to compile and run the project automatically.
+The target argument can be omitted if you wish to build for your current target (e.g. `kha` will build for linux when running on linux).

 The example shows a 1024x1024 square with 5 iterations applied, the size of the single points is 20 plus the z value, with deviation of 10.

 The plan is to move the algorithm to his own module so it can be reused without Kha.